ra1028/VueFlux/README.md

 ```

 ### Computed
-Proxy for publishing properties of `State` to read-only.
+This is the proxy for publishing read-only properties of `State`.

-Be able to read and publish the fileprivate property of State by implementing it in the same file.
+Be able to access and publish the fileprivate properties of state by implementing it in the same file.

-Properties of State in the Store can only be read through this.
+Properties of State in the Store can only be accessed via this.

 ```swift
 extension Computed where State == CounterState {